content-left-bg.png

 Process

-School performance planning, monitoring, reviewing and reporting processes are guided by the principles of the School performance policy, and enacted according to the steps below and the content and timelines in Annual actions and additional information.
+School performance planning, monitoring, reviewing and reporting processes are guided by the principles of the School performance policy, and enacted according to the steps below and the content and timelines in the Schedule of annual actions.

 School performance planning